fcaspe/fcaspe.github.io/_pages/ddx7.md

 |**4**              |5.01    (*0.215*)     |15.2	(*1.19*)       |

 *Table 1:* Mean and *std* (in italics) of the Real-time Factor for **DDX7** and the **HpN Baseline**.
-Minimum latencies are shown in bold for both models.
+Minimum feasible latencies are shown in bold for both models.